In principle & practice, Womble Bond Dickinson values and seeks diversity.

 2021 – Kevin Lyn, Chair of Womble Bond Dickinson's Diversity Committee, appointed to the Advisory Board for NAPABA, the National Asian Pacific American Bar Association.

-2021 – Womble Bond Dickinson achieved a perfect score and the coveted distinction of one of the “Best Places to Work for LGBTQ Equality” by the Human Rights Campaign’s (“HRC”) Corporate Equality Index.
+Womble Bond Dickinson achieved a perfect score (100%) for the years 2015–2022 and the coveted distinction of one of the “Best Places to Work for LGBTQ Equality” by the Human Rights Campaign’s (“HRC”) Corporate Equality Index.
 This is the seventh consecutive year Womble has received a perfect score.
 In order to score 100%, firms must have fully-inclusive equal employment opportunity policies, provide equal employment benefits, demonstrate organizational LGBTQ competency, evidence their commitment to equality publicly and implement internal guidelines prohibiting philanthropic giving to organizations that discriminate against LGBTQ people.
 In 2014, the Firm earned a score of 90 out of 100, which was good, but not good enough for Womble.
 We focused on improving and since 2015, Womble has earned perfect scores on the Corporate Equality Index.

 2020 – Womble Bond Dickinson Partner Sonny Haynes named one of the Minority Corporate Counsel Association (MCCA)’s Rising Stars for 2020.